 Taking only 5 seconds to go online from bootup, Express Gate is the one-stop gateway to instant fun!
 It's a unique motherboard built-in OS.
 You can utilize the most popular Instant Messengers (IM) like MSN, Skype, Google talk, QQ, and Yahoo!
 Messenger to keep in touch with friends, or quickly check on the weather and e-mails just before leaving your house.
 What's more, the user-friendly picture manager lets you view your pictures without entering Windows at anytime!
-See pages 2-36, and 3-7 to 3-15 for details.
+See pages 2-23.